Aggregate-Intellect/maven-course/assignments/week_03/README.md

 3. Run LangGraph Studio:
    - Open the application and authenticate via LangSmith.
-   - Select the `proposal-generation-agent` folder as the project directory.
+   - Select the `proposal-and-roi-generation-agent` folder as the project directory.
    - Use the UI to run, debug, and visualize the agent workflow.

 ## Completing the Assignment